-Goal #1: Absolute greenhouse gas ("GHG") emissions reduced by 32 percent.
+Goal #1: Reduce absolute greenhouse gas ("GHG") emissions by 27 percent.
 Through energy conservation, co-generation and process improvement projects across our enterprise, UTC is reducing both the climate change impacts and cost of our operations.
 These actions, and a commitment to continued reduction in absolute greenhouse gases, support UTC continuing on a path that is consistent with the United Nation's Intergovernmental Panel on Climate Change 2050 GHG emissions target.

-Goal #2: Absolute water consumption reduced by 37 percent.
+Goal #2: Reduce absolute water consumption by 40 percent.
 UTC operates in many parts of the world challenged by extreme water scarcity or limited water supply.
 By continuously reducing our own water use and implementing water management best practices, we reduce our risk of business disruption while also freeing up water resources that can then be used in surrounding communities.
 Additionally, by reducing our water use we also reduce the energy, and associated GHG emissions, needed to pump and treat water.

-Goal #3: Absolute air emissions (non-greenhouse gases) reduced by 65 percent.
+Goal #3: Reduce absolute air emissions (non-greenhouse gases) by 68 percent.
 UTC aggressively targets the reduction of air toxics or hazardous air pollutants from our manufacturing processes that could potentially impact worker health or contribute to the creation of ground-level ozone or other ambient air pollution.

-Goal #4: Absolute total industrial process waste reduced by 43 percent.
+Goal #4: Reduce absolute total industrial process waste by 45 percent.
 By continuously reducing our process waste generation, UTC addresses process and cost inefficiencies, and alleviates the burden on land and community resources at the local level.

-Goal #5: Absolute non-recycled industrial process waste reduced by 43 percent.
+Goal #5: Reduce absolute non-recycled industrial process waste by 54 percent.
 UTC targets the elimination of the portion of our industrial process waste that is currently not recycled, as our operations increasingly participate in an evolving circular waste economy.
 The U.S. EPA estimates that 42% of U.S. GHG emissions are attributable to materials management, so increased recycling contributes to a reduction in GHG emissions associated with our business operations.

-- (1) Reflects performance against initial goals as adjusted for acquisitions and divestitures.
-Consistent with The Green House Gas Protocol, UTC's EH&S goals and targets are adjusted to reflect the impacts of acquired companies at the time of acquisition and to remove divested companies from UTC's measured performance.
+- (1) Actual levels of EH&S metrics reflect data reported quarterly by UTC sites through a centralized EH&S Reporting System under common reporting and quality assurance standards.
+Reported data are reviewed and consolidated by UTC business units and Corporate staff.
+UTC annually submits site energy use and GHG emissions data to an independent verification review based on International Standards Organization ("ISO") standard 14064, Part 3 criteria for the validation and verification of GHG assertions. - (2) Consistent with The Green House Gas Protocol, UTC's EH&S goals and targets are adjusted to reflect the impacts of acquired companies at the time of acquisition and to remove divested companies from UTC's measured performance.
 For example, goals and actual performance were recalibrated beginning in 2013 to account for the impact of the Goodrich acquisition and for 2015 to reflect the sale of Sikorsky.
-UTC's goals and targets are not adjusted for the opening of new facilities due to organic growth or for closures of facilities without a divestiture. - (2) Actual levels reflect data reported quarterly by UTC sites under common reporting and quality standards.
-Reported data are reviewed and consolidated by UTC Corporate staff.
-UTC annually submits site energy use and GHG emissions data to an independent review based on International Standards Organization 14064, Part 3 criteria for validation of GHG assertions.
+UTC's goals and targets are not adjusted for the opening of new facilities due to organic growth or for closures of facilities without a divestiture.